potatoeggy/eifueo/docs/sph3u7.md

 ### Models

-A **scientific model** is a simplification of a system based on assumptions used to explain or make predictions for that system.
+A **scientific model** is a simplification of a system based on assumptions that predicts and/or explain observations for that system.

 !!! note "Definition"
     - **System**: An object or a connected group of objects.